IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_network_interface.html.markdown

 Review the argument references that you can specify for your resource.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
-- `pi_instance_id` - (Optional, String) If supplied populated it attaches to the InstanceID, if empty detaches from InstanceID.
+- `pi_instance_id` - (Optional, String) If supplied populated it attaches to the instance ID, if empty detaches from the instance ID.
 - `pi_ip_address` - (Optional, String) The requested IP address of this network interface.
 - `pi_name` - (Optional, String) Name of the network interface.
 - `pi_network_id` - (Required, String) network id.